 - Enable submissions of student tasks

-Enrollment Completion indicates in which of the following ways course completion is triggered.
-This is particularly important for continuous enrollment courses:
+Enrollment Completion indicates which of the following ways course completion is triggered.
+This is particularly important for continuous enrollment courses, which includes the following:

-- Automatic when all items are complete; this option asks you to check or uncheck the Require course passing score box.
+- Automatic when all activities are complete; this option asks you to check or uncheck the Require course passing score and Require retries to be completed boxes.
+When the Pearson Online Classroom (POC) automatically marks a course as complete, the final score is calculated and reported in Final Grades.

-- Automatic when all gradable items are complete; this option asks you to check or uncheck the Require course passing score box.
+- Automatic when all gradable activities are complete; this option asks you to check or uncheck the Require course passing score and Require retries to be completed boxes.
+When the POC automatically marks a course as complete, the final score is calculated and reported in Final Grades.

 The Variables section allows you to create and manage replacement variables for the course.